pratyushdev-codes/Secondmemory.ai/README.md

 SecondMemory.ai isn’t just retrieving information; it understands the context of your requests.
 It can even:

-- **Automated Code Cloning & Response**: Triggered within a Lambda instance, it can clone relevant code and generate insightful responses within your cloud environment.
 - **Optimized Vector Embeddings**: We’ve fine‑tuned vector‑embedding creation, achieving a 40% optimization through:
   - **Cosine Similarity Search**: Ensuring highly relevant information retrieval.
   - **Content‑Based Segmentation**: Breaking down your knowledge into meaningful chunks for more precise analysis.